Scheduled MonumentsEnglandSection of medieval road, south of Pomparles Bridge, north of Street

 What is Section of medieval road, south of Pomparles Bridge, north of Street?

-Section of medieval road, south of Pomparles Bridge, north of Street, is a length of metalled highway dating from the medieval period.
+Section of medieval road, south of Pomparles Bridge, north of Street, is a scheduled ancient monument comprising a well-preserved length of medieval road surface in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014443.

 Who is responsible for protecting Section of medieval road, south of Pomparles Bridge, north of Street?